anshrma/aws-marketplace-addon-newrelic-k8-operator/README.md

 `spec.global.cluster` : Name of your EKS Cluster `spec.global.licensekey`: Your New Relic License Key that you generated at step-4 in the Pre-Requisites above.

+To delete the CRD and stop collecting the data, run `kubectl delete -f newrelic-bundle.yaml`